 Dental crowns can correct a variety of problems that you might be experiencing with your teeth:

-There are three main types of dental crowns available, and we'll help you choose the right one for your mouth:
+There are three main types of dental crowns available: porcelain, gold, and porcelain fused to metal.
+We'll happily help you choose the right one for your mouth, but read below to find out more about each type of tooth crown.

 All Porcelain: The all porcelain crown is one of the most aesthetically pleasing options, but it is generally only recommended for the front teeth.
 When placed on the rear teeth, the risk of fracture with these crowns will increase.